rsyncOSX/RsyncOSXdocs/content/post/New.md

 +++
 author = "RsyncOSX"
 date = "2020-04-23"
-title =  "Coming version of RsyncOSX" tags = ["new version"] categories = ["general information"] description = "Next versions of RsyncOSX" lastmod = "2020-11-30"
+title =  "Version 6.5.2 of RsyncOSX"
+tags = ["new version"]
+categories = ["general information"] description = "Next versions of RsyncOSX" lastmod = "2020-11-30"
 +++
-There are a few changes to the main view of RsyncOSX in the December 2020 release of RsyncOSX.
+There are a few changes to the main view of RsyncOSX in the December 2020 release.
 I am working on a more clean version as well as preparation for a SwiftUI based version of RsyncOSX (in 2021).
-The views in the new versions are cleaned up.
+The views are cleaned up.
 And there is introduced a sidebar for most used actions.

-There is also two new functions for executing and delete records, select a row and either slide left for execute or right for delete.
+There is also two new functions for **executing** and **delete records**, select a row and either slide left for execute or right for delete.

 If a task is estimated, by double click on task, a green bullet is shown.